MadLittleMods/zig-neural-networks/README.md

-Alongside normal tests to ensure the neural network can learn, predict, and classify data points, the codebase also has gradient checks to ensure that the backpropagation alogrithm is working correctly and slope checks to ensure that the activation and cost functions and derivatives are accurate and correlated.
+Alongside normal tests to ensure the neural network can learn, predict, and classify data points, the codebase also has gradient checks to ensure that the backpropagation algorithm is working correctly and slope checks to ensure that the activation and cost functions and derivatives are accurate and correlated.

 ```sh